The first Vermouth of Alto Piemonte!

-This is what is happening at Vermouth today.
+This is what is happening with Vermouth today.
 Once it was the must-have drink in bars and in the showcases of the Italian living rooms – a warm welcome offered by the landlord and suitable for every occasion.
 However, with the arrival of the 70s and the spread of the first overseas fashions, new American school products replaced it and our flavored wine became the Cinderella of the bars, rejected and considered a legacy of a bygone era.
-Today, though, thanks to the success of the latest artisanal products and their use in mixology, Vermouth has made its way back into the world of wine and spirits, from the aperitif, to dinner and after dinner.
+Today, though, thanks to the success of the latest artisanal products and their use in mixology, Vermouth has made its way back into the world of wine and spirits, from the aperitivo, to dinner and after dinner.

 What is vermouth?

 Vermouth is the aromatized wine made in Italy, the father of all aperitifs, a true status symbol of the early 1900s.
 Born as a digestive in 1786, at the Marandazzo liquoreria in Piazza Castello in Turin, thanks to Benedetto Carpano, who decided to flavor a wine made with Canelli Muscat with an infusion of spices and herbs.